 There are two primary issues at the core of this continuing conflict.
 First, there is the inevitably destabilizing effect of trying to maintain an ethnically preferential state, particularly when it is largely of foreign origin.
 The original population of what is now Israel was 96 percent Muslim and Christian, yet, these refugees are prohibited from returning to their homes in the self-described Jewish state (and those within Israel are subjected to systematic discrimination).

-Second, Israel's continued military occupation and confiscation of privately owned land in the West Bank, and control over Gaza, are extremely oppressive, with Palestinians having minimal control over their lives.
-Over 10,000 Palestinian men, women, and children are held in Israeli prisons.
+Second, Israel’s continued military occupation and confiscation of privately owned land in the West Bank, and control over Gaza, are extremely oppressive, with Palestinians having minimal control over their lives.
+Thousands of Palestinian men, women, and children are held in Israeli prisons.
 Few of them have had a legitimate trial; Physical abuse and torture are frequent.
 Palestinian borders (even internal ones) are controlled by Israeli forces.
 Periodically men, women, and children are strip searched; people are beaten; women in labor are prevented from reaching hospitals (at times resulting in death); food and medicine are blocked from entering Gaza, producing an escalating humanitarian crisis.
 Israeli forces invade almost daily, injuring, kidnapping, and sometimes killing inhabitants.